urgent-challenge/urgent2025/_pages/faq.md

 The leaderboard registration is usually approved at least within a day.

-If your application is not approved for more than a day, **please check if you have submitted the Google Form**.
+If your application is not approved for more than a day, please check if you have submitted the Google Form.
 We do not approve the registration until we receive it.

 If you have done it but have not gotten the approval yet, please reach out to the organizers.